tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 reoptimize-timer:

-> A YANG leaf to set the inteval period for tunnel reoptimization.
+> A YANG leaf to set the interval period for tunnel reoptimization.

 association-objects: